 3. Go slow!
 Take your time and go slowly – you will end up with a much better quilted project.

 4. Leave a fairly long thread tail to start.
 I’d recommend 2-3 inches at least.
 Make sure the tail is pulled back behind the needle so it doesn’t create a nest of tangled threads on the back of your project.

 Once your project is quilted, you need to figure out what to do with all the thread tails on the back.
 The tails from each starting and ending point need to be buried and trimmed.
 This would be similar to burying threads if quilting on a domestic machine.
 (This step is not necessary if you start and end quilting at the edge of your quilt top.)

 The Sashiko manual had a few suggestions on how to take care of the threads.
 I decided to use a needle to bury them in the back of the quilt.
 This is why longer thread tails are important!
 If you trim them too short, it is more difficult to bury them (as I figured out!).

-I’ll admit this process was super tedious.
+I’ll admit this process was a little tedious.
 It took me about 45 minutes to bury all the tails for this small wall hanging.
-(It took me about 40 minutes to complete all the quilting – so burying the threads doubled the time spent on this project!)
+Something to keep in mind.

 I love how my finished Mystic Path wall hanging turned out.
 Using the Babylock Sashiko for the quilting gave it a beautiful finish.
 I’d definitely use it again for smaller projects!